 ||Automates the creation of machine images using Packer|

 ||Executes your build step using the specified Cloud Native Buildpack.|

 |The complete list of community-contributed builders for Cloud Build.|

-For information on contributing a builder, see the cloud builders community GitHub page.
+Community-contributed builders are maintained by the open-source community at cloud builders community.
+Cloud Build does not officially maintain these builders.
+For information on contributing to a builder, see the cloud builders community GitHub page.

 Writing your own custom builder